2022 Award Nominations

 Academic Excellence: Individuals who have achieved excellence in academic endeavours at high school level and beyond

-Arts and Culture: Organisations, groups or individuals who have excelled in the arts and culture industries (such as performing arts, visual arts, literature and festivals) in NSW, Australia or internationally
+Arts and Culture: Organisations, groups or individuals who have excelled in the arts and culture industries; such as (performing arts - Dance, Drama, Music, Comedy and Theatre), (visual arts - Painting, Drawing, Print making, Sculpture, Ceramics, Photography, Video, Filmmaking, Design, Crafts and Architecture), (literature - Book authorship) and festivals) in NSW, Australia or internationally

 Entrepreneurship: Individuals who have successfully established or developed businesses that provide products and services to the NSW community